AusDTO/gov-au-content-guide/guides/_posts/2016-05-05-thing-like-a-govau-content-designer.md

 layout: "guide-page"
 published: true
 ---

-Broadly speaking, a GOV.AU content designer is both a writer and editor who understands the web and its users.
-We not only craft great content, we also work across a multi-disciplinary team to create purposeful services and gain an in-depth knowledge of a wide range of subjects across government.
+**What exactly is a content designer?
+At GOV.AU a content designer is both a writer and editor who understands the web and its users.
+We work across a multi-disciplinary team to help create purposeful government services that feature simpler, clearer and faster information.**

 A content designer at GOV.AU analyses every piece of content based on what the user needs to know.